 - (1) Citation.
 If the discipline administered by the other jurisdiction only includes the lesser sanction of public or private censure, the Disciplinary Panel may issue a citation on its own motion.
-The citation will direct an attorney against whom disciplinary or disability proceedings are pending in this court or in any other jurisdiction to: - (A) appear before a member of the Disciplinary Panel; and

-- (B) show cause why that attorney should not be suspended during the pendency of such proceedings.
-The show cause order and a copy of the document initiating the disciplinary proceeding must be served personally or by certified mail, return receipt requested, addressed to the attorney at his or her most current address on file with the clerk of this court. - (2) Disciplinary Panel's Action.
+The citation will direct an attorney against whom disciplinary or disability proceedings are pending in this court or in any other jurisdiction to: - (A) appear before a member of the Disciplinary Panel; and - (B) show cause why that attorney should not be suspended during the pendency of such proceedings.
+The show cause order and a copy of the document initiating the disciplinary proceeding must be served personally or by certified mail, return receipt requested, addressed to the attorney at his or her - (2) Disciplinary Panel's Action.
 After hearing, or if the respondent fails to appear as ordered, the Disciplinary Panel may enter an order suspending the attorney from practice for a definite or indefinite period or may discharge the citation.

-ATTORNEYS WHO RESIGN FROM THE BAR DURING AN INVESTIGATION OF MISCONDUCT OR DISBARMENT ON CONSENT
+RULE 83.6.7 ATTORNEYS WHO RESIGN FROM THE BAR DURING AN INVESTIGATION OF MISCONDUCT OR DISBARMENT ON CONSENT